How to Boot Windows 11 in Safe Mode

 How to Boot Your Windows 11 Computer in Safe Mode

-There are 4 different ways of booting your Windows 11 computer in Safe Mode, Safe Mode with Networking, or Safe Mode with Command Prompt:
+There are four different ways you can start your Windows 11 computer in Safe Mode, Safe Mode with Networking, or Safe Mode with Command Prompt:

 1. Boot Windows 11 in Safe Mode via Advanced Startup (WinRE)